 ARM C: Patients undergo dose-escalated and -intensified proton beam radiation therapy QD, 5 days a week for a total of 30 fractions.

 In all treatment arms, patients receive temozolomide orally (PO) QD on days 1-49 of radiation therapy.
 Beginning 4 weeks later, patients receive temozolomide PO QD on days 1-5.
-Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 28 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 3 months for 1 year, every 4 months for 1 year, and then every 6 months thereafter.